bgerber123/Project.Mgmt/RMarkdown/Project.Report.md

 ## **Context**

-Using survey data from 2022,  I fit a spatial occupancy model to predict wolverine occurence
+Using survey data from 2022,  I fit a spatial occupancy model to predict occurence